 • AppStack design – Consider which applications to group together in a particular AppStack, and which AppStacks to assign to particular users or farms of RDSH servers.
 VMware recommends not assigning more than 8–10 AppStacks to one virtual desktop or RDSH server.

 • Application suitability – Consider which applications to place in an AppStack as opposed to installing in the base OS image of the VM.
-For single-user desktops, if you need an application to continue to run after the user logs out, it is best to natively install this application on the master image.
+For single-user desktops, if you need an application to continue to run after the user logs out, it is best to natively install this application on the golden image.
 Do not install antivirus software or OS patches on AppStacks.

 • Writable volumes – Consider whether and how to use writable volumes so that end users can install their own applications, or to satisfy the requirement some applications have for a local cache.